128technology/docs/docs/config_domain-based_web_filter.md

 sidebar: Configuring Domain-based Web Filtering/Routing
 ---

-Configuring Domain-based Web Filtering allow users to create generic services for a broad range of domains that fall into a categories such as “Sports” (i.e.; espn.com, nfl.com, nhl.com, etc.) “Social Media” (Facebook, LinkedIn, etc), “Adult” and others.
+Configuring Domain-based Web Filtering allows users to create generic services for a broad range of domains that fall into a categories such as “Sports” (i.e.; espn.com, nfl.com, nhl.com, etc.) “Social Media” (Facebook, LinkedIn, etc), “Adult” and others.
 Categories are populated with known domains associated with the traffic type.
 Domain learning can be enabled so that the default domains are supplemented with discovered domains in each category.
 Additionally, users can modify the list of domains in a category.

 Services can be defined based on categories to filter a broad set of related domains.
 Services can also be assigned to individual domains, and filtering performed in a more targeted manner.